From Accountant to Internal Auditor - Opportunity of Growth

 What is internal auditing?

-What’s the value of internal audit?
+What’s the value of an internal audit?

 1. Help assess risks and risk management practices